 Just to motivate those of my readers a bit who may ask themselves what bivariate distributions have to do with Machine Learning.
 The following feature image shows data points forming a bivariate normal distribution whose pdf can be described by the type of function discussed in the preceding post and below.

 The data points correspond to vectors in the multidimensional latent space of a Convolutional AutoEncoder [CAE].
 Each vector represents an image of a face after having been encoded by the encoder part of the trained CAE.
-The vector’s endpoints were projected onto a 2-dim coordinate plane of the basic Euclidean Coordinate System [ECS] spanning the latent space.
+The vector’s endpoints were projected onto a 2-dim coordinate plane of the basic Cartesian Coordinate System [CCS] spanning the latent space.
 We see that the contours of the resulting (projected) two 2-dimensional probability density are concentric ellipses whose main axes all point in the same directions.
-The axes of the ellipses obviously are rotated against the ECS axes.
+The axes of the ellipses obviously are rotated against the CCS axes.
 In future posts of this blog we will proof that the rotation angle of such ellipses directly depend on the correlation coefficient between underlying 1-dimensional distributions.
 The math of bivariate and multivariate distributions is also of further importance in ML-applications applied to data of industrial processes.

 Formal definition of the covariance of two random variables X and Y

-Let us abbreviate the expectation values of the random variables X and Y as E[X]) and E[Y], respectively.
+Let us abbreviate the expectation values of the random variables X and Y as E[X] and E[Y], respectively.
 Then the formal definition of the covariance of X and Y is:

-XY is a combined two-dimensional distribution, which is defined by a probability density function g(x,y) resulting from a probability gx(x) of X assuming x and a conditional probability cy(y|x) of Y assuming y under the condition of X=x.
+XY is a combined two-dimensional distribution, which is defined by a probability density function g(x,y) resulting from a probability gx(x) of X assuming x and a conditional probability cy(y|x) of Y assuming y under the condition of X = x :

 The second part giving rise to symmetry arguments.
 Then in general we have